ws-cd/ws-cd.github.io/docs/cloud_design.md

 # Dialog Flow Design
 {: .no_toc .header }

 PromptDialog provides a dialog flow editing tool on cloud (via Amazon AWS/US).
 This means that you can access the design anytime and anywhere.
 As long as you have an internet connection, you can easily edit and manage your chatbots.
 A designer can create/edit/upload dialog flows that reflect business logic.
-The flows can be viewed as annotated conversations like the ones in RASA-X, but with much reduced annotation effort.
-PromptDialog automaticallly converts the flows to RASA stories and codes (open source).
 The designer can train and test the code in her own local running environment.

 ![cloud_design.png](/assets/images/cloud_design.png)